Trento city rooftops and church towers viewed through the arches of Castello del Buonconsiglio

 The city

 Piazza del Duomo is the central square — the Cathedral of San Vigilio (where sessions of the Council of Trent were held), the Torre Civica, and the Neptune Fountain.
-The Romanesque and Gothic cathedral is architecturally fine; the Romanesque crypt and the 15th-century frescoes in the Chapel of the Crucifix are the highlights.
+The Romanesque and Gothic cathedral is architecturally fine; the Romanesque crypt (where San Vigilio’s relics are kept) and the 15th-century frescoes in the Chapel of the Crucifix are highlights.
+Free entry.
+Open daily 6:30am–12pm and 2:30pm–8pm.

 Wine